-Valcour Inn and Boathouse is truly one of the most unique venues in the region for meetings, weddings, conferences, trainings, family reunions, overnight stays, etc. Located on the western shore of Lake Champlain and owned and managed by College Auxiliary Services, Valcour offers panoramic views of the Green Mountains of Vermont and overlooks Valcour Island, the site of one of the most historic battles of the Revolutionary War.
+Valcour Inn and Boathouse is truly one of the most unique venues in the region for meetings, weddings, conferences, trainings, family reunions, and pther events.
+It is a beautiful location for overnight stays, with lake views from most of our seven bedrooms.
+Located on the western shore of Lake Champlain and owned and managed by College Auxiliary Services at the State University of New York at Plattsburgh, Valcour offers panoramic views of the Green Mountains of Vermont and overlooks Valcour Island, the site of one of the most historic battles of the Revolutionary War.

-Located nearby are two 18-hole championship quality PGA golf courses, as well as areas for swimming and boating.
-In winter, ski the Olympic mountain in Wilmington near Lake Placid, or cross-country ski right next door at Ausable Point.
-With Lake Placid, New York, Burlington, Vermont and Montreal, Canada within an hour's drive, recreational and cultural opportunities are at your finger tips.
+Located nearby are two 18-hole, championship-quality PGA golf courses, as well as areas for swimming and boating.
+In winter, ski Whitefce Mountain in Wilmington near Lake Placid, or cross-country ski right next door at Ausable Point.
+With Lake Placid, Burlington, Vermont and Montreal, Canada within an hour's drive, recreational and cultural opportunities abound.

 Valcour is not only known for its unique location and beauty, but also for the quality of superb cuisine by Valcour's exclusive caterer, Campus Dining Catering.
-Cookie cutter menus will never do at Valcour.
-From light fare and down home barbecue style to buffets or an elegantly served meal, our caterer's professional, talented chefs and waitstaff pride themselves in the gracious serving of fine food.
+From light fare and down-home barbecue style cook outs to a buffet or elegantly served meal, our professional, talented culinarians and waitstaff pride themselves in the gracious serving of fine food.

-For questions and estimates regarding wedding reception menus, pricing, linens and bar service please contact the Campus Dining Catering office at 518-564-2236 or email@example.com.
+For questions about menu selection, pricing, linens and bar service please contact the Campus Dining Catering office at 518-564-2236 or email@example.com.

 HISTORY OF VALCOUR